Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Computation of

-In this section, we derive the analytic expression for the matrix $\Lambda^n$ that is necessary in computing $\bm{V}_n$ in Eq.~(\ref{eq:V-n-0}).
-Because $\Lambda$ is a matrix for a pure rotation in the three-dimensional Euclidean space, there exists a Cartesian coordinate system in which the rotation is about $\hat{e}_3$ by an angle $\psi$, where $\hat{e}_i$ is the unit vector along the $i$th axis in the new coordinate system.
+Here, we derive the analytic expression for the matrix $\Lambda^n$ that is necessary to compute $\textbf{V}_n$ in Eq.~(\ref{eq:V-n-0}).
+Let $\hat{n}$ and $\psi$ be the axis and angle of rotation for the matrix $\Lambda$, respectively.
+If we choose a Cartesian coordinate system $S'$, in which $\hat{n}=\hat{e}_3^\prime$, the matrix representation of $\Lambda$ is of the form